SEU-ALLEN-codebase/BrainParcellation/README.md

 # BrainParcellation
 This is a comprehensive codebase designed for generating whole brain regional parcellation based on dendritic microenvironments.
-This repository is maintained mainly by Yufeng Liu from SEU-ALLEN.
+This repository is maintained mainly by Yufeng Liu (yufeng_liu@seu.edu.cn) from SEU-ALLEN, with the help from Sujun Zhao, Zuo-Han Zhao, and Zhixi Yun.

 ## Getting Started
 ### Prerequisites